-The Museumkaart (museum card) is an annual membership card which gives unlimited free entry into over 400 museums in the Netherlands – including 40 museums in Amsterdam.
+The Museumkaart (Netherlands Museum Pass) is an annual membership card which gives unlimited free entry into over 400 museums in the Netherlands – including 36 museums in Amsterdam.
+Note, museums are closed until at least 20 April 2021.

-Dutch and EU residents can officially register the temporary card (photo required) to upgrade to the full annual validity.
+Dutch and EU/UK residents can officially register the temporary card (photo required) to upgrade to the full annual validity.

-The Museumkaart card program (also known as the Museumjaarkaartor MJK) has been running since 1981 and now has around 1.4 million card holders.
-In 2018 there were 9.3 million visits made with the museum card, with each card holder making an average of 6.6 visits per year.
+The Museumkaart card program (also known as the Museumjaarkaart or MJK) has been running since 1981 and now has around 1.4 million card holders.
+In 2019 there were 9.3 million visits made with the museum card, with each card holder making an average of 6.7 visits per year.

 The Museumkaart has always been aimed at the local Dutch market and never really been promoted for use by foreign tourists.